EytanDn/torch-nn-functional-mypy-bug/README.md

 Minimal repo for reproducing bug
 ## description

-When running mypy on a file that imports `torch.nn.functional` it fails when `torchvision` is installed.
+mypy crashes on a file that imports `torch.nn.functional` when `torchvision` is installed in conjunction  with `--follow-imports=skip` flag.

+## Expected behavior
+I was trying to use `mypy` with the `--follow-imports=skip` flag to check a single file in a project that uses `torch.nn.functional`.
+I expected `mypy` to produce a report for that single file.

+though it only crashes when `torchvision` is installed.

 ## Environment info